dougyb83/Lunas-Leopard-Geckos/README.md

 ### Typography

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+I used [fontjoy.com](https://fontjoy.com/) to generate font pairings as follows:

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers.
+- [Averia Gruesa Libre](https://fonts.google.com/specimen/Averia+Gruesa+Libre) was used for sub headings.
-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Sarala](https://fonts.google.com/specimen/Sarala) was used for all other secondary text.
 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories